-The Branch's property and equipment as at December 31, 2019 and 2018 are not held as collateral for its liabilities and are free from any encumbrances.
+The Branch's property and equipment as of December 31, 2020 and 2019 are not held as collateral for its liabilities and are free from any encumbrances.

-On November 15, 2019 a burglary happened on Oceana Philippines office causing the loss of computer equipment and office and research equipment with a net book value of \$\mathbb{P}62,067\$ and \$\mathbb{P}14,289\$, respectively.
-This is presented as "Other miscellaneous cost" in general and administrative expense (see Note 9).
+On November 15, 2019, a burglary happened on Branch's office causing the loss of computer equipment and office and research equipment with a net book value of \$\mathbb{P}62,067\$ and \$\mathbb{P}14,288\$, respectively.
+This loss is presented as "Other miscellaneous cost" in general and administrative expense (see Note 9).